 The temperature range where damage can occur is much wider depending on the plant and the conditions.

-And chilling injuries can take a while to be visible, so, even if your plant looks fine, it doesn’t mean damage has not occurred.
+And chilling injuries can take a while to be visible, so, even if your plant looks fine after cold exposure, it doesn’t mean damage has not occurred.
 It may become visible days or weeks later.

 This is why it’s helpful to learn the temperature tolerances of each specific plant you grow and protect them accordingly.